 NYIF Pros and Cons

-- Pro: Supplementary Certs – While preparing for the CFI exam, you can also earn bonus certifications to enhance your professional resume.
+- Supplementary Certs: While preparing for the CFI exam, you can also earn bonus certifications to enhance your professional resume.
 I recommend checking out their courses for Corporate Finance & Valuation Methods and Online Professional Certificate in Valuation.

-- Con: Prerequisites – If you’re a college student or recent graduate, this shouldn’t be an issue.
+- Prerequisites: If you’re a college student or recent graduate, this shouldn’t be an issue.
 However, it’s worth noting that many of NYIF’s courses have pre-reqs like a typical university course.

 4. Wharton Online Financial Modeling Course

-Those looking to better learn how to build business and financial models will love our next recommendation.
-Offered by Wharton Online, this course will walk you through skills such as using spreadsheets and valuation models in order to create better business decisions.
+Those looking to better learn financial modeling and business models will love our next recommendation.
+Offered by Wharton Online, this course will walk you through financial modeling skills such as using spreadsheets and valuations in order to create better business decisions.

 This course includes a user dashboard that tracks both your enrolled courses as well as your progress in each of them.
 This course differs from others in that it is actually referred to as a specialization.